AMagd/AMagd.github.io/projects.md

 </p>

 ## [2018] Automatic Vacuum Cleaner
-In an effort to building a simple automatic vacuum cleaner, me and my teammates, we built a small robot that uses omniwheels, for a better DOM during indoor Environments.
+In an effort to build a simple automatic vacuum cleaner, me and my teammates, we built a small robot that uses omniwheels, for a better DOM during indoor Environments.
 We also used ultrasonic sensors for obstacle avoidance purposes. [[Video]][OMNI-Video]

 [OMNI-Video]: https://www.youtube.com/watch?v=p35AV2-RIWU